MetalTurtle18/advent-of-code/2024/README.md

 ## Day 13
 Thanks to MATLAB, I knew how to write this system of equations in matrix form.
 I had issues with float precision in part 2, but one suggestion from the subreddit to just test if the rounded values satisfy the equation did the trick.

+## Day 14
+Today was pretty easy.
+Part 1 was super straightforward.
+Part 2 was... very strange.
+I decided to try finding a time point where no robots were overlapping, and that worked.